Book Review: Remote – Office Not Required

 I have been inspired by and learned so much from 37signals, now Basecamp.
 They are one of the more unconventional and, at the same time, successfull companies.

 Apart from their excellent blog, they have published three books:

 I can certainly recommend them all.

-Remote is a short and concise book 1 .
+Remote is a short and concise book.
 Good, clear writing.
 No fluff.
-(Jason Fried is a no-bullshit designer, writer and entrepreneur.)

-As the book was already in the making when Yahoo changed their remote workforce policy (you may remember the discussions this caused in the tech industry in 2013), they had a seemingly perfect timing to publish a book on the topic.
+As the book was already in the making when Yahoo changed their remote workforce policy (you may remember the discussions this caused in the tech industry in 2013), they found a perfect time to publish a book on the topic.

 It’s a great resource for business owners as well as people who do or plan to work remotely.
 And, who better to talk about it and share experiences than Basecamp?

 You will read about the advantages of remote working, excuses for not doing / allowing it, tools and tips as how to make it work, advice on managing, hiring, etc.

 The book also provides some insight into Basecamp’s own culture and how they deal with certain challenges and questions.

 Here are some of the things I marked and my comments.